 Other dangerous “lily” plants include the Lily of the Valley and Gloriosa or Flame Lily: Lily of the Valley may cause life-threatening heart arrhythmias and death when eaten by cats OR dogs.
 The roots or tubers of the Gloriosa lily may cause serious multi-system organ failure if chewed on by cats or dogs.
 If you think your pet has eaten any part of a toxic lily, contact us immediately at 402-291-1255; if our office is closed, you should call the VCA Midwest Veterinary Referral & Emergency Center (VCA-MVREC) in Omaha at (402) 614-9000.

 You can still give beautiful bouquets for Easter, Mother’s Day, and other holidays – just be sure to choose safe alternatives to those lovely but lethal lilies!
-When buying flowers or ordering them for delivery, it’s wise to specifically instruct florists to not include any lilies in the Lilium species such as stargazer, Asiatic, Oriental, or tiger lilies.
+When buying flowers or ordering them for delivery, it’s wise to specifically instruct florists to not include any flowers in the Lilium species such as stargazer, Asiatic, Oriental, or tiger lilies.
 Giving florists the scientific name of the flower species can also help avoid confusion.
 Safer cut-flower choices include baby’s breath, carnations, Gerbera daisies, hyacinths, iris, Peruvian lilies (Alstroemeria species,) roses, tulips, and zinnias.
 Some of these plants may cause vomiting and diarrhea if ingested, but are not considered life-threatening.

-For more information about kitties and lilies, check out the graphic below, and take a look at the Pet Poison Helpline’s short video on lily poisoning.
+For more information about kitties and lilies, check out the graphic above, and take a look at the Pet Poison Helpline’s short video on lily poisoning.
 Still have questions?
 Please call us before you buy those bouquets, we’re happy to help!
 You can help by spreading the word, and help us save more feline lives!